Scaling dynamics of the ultracold Bose gas: Discussion and Outlook

 \subsection{Discussion}

-We can note that the condition for \emph{linear} self-similar expansion, \eref{iso2}, is in sharp contrast with a common interpretation of self-similar expansion in the context of nonlinear quantum turbulent BEC~\cite{henn_emergence_2009}.
+We can note that the condition for \emph{linear} aspect-invariant expansion, \eref{iso2}, is in sharp contrast with a common interpretation of self-similar expansion in the context of nonlinear quantum turbulent BEC~\cite{henn_emergence_2009}.
 It was proposed that self-similar expansion is a consequence of an isotropic momentum distribution associated with well-developed quantum turbulence.
-However, momentum isotropy would violate \eref{iso2}.
-We conclude that a state with momentum isotropy and position anisotropy cannot undergo \emph{linear} self-similar expansion.
-Nevertheless, a system could enter a regime of linear self-similarity if the interaction energy is overwhelmed by kinetic energy, provided that the momentum per unit length, \eref{beta}, is isotropic.
+However, momentum isotropy in a spatially isotropic system would violate \eref{iso2}, unless it is spherically symmetric in both position and momentum space --- an uninteresting special case.
+We conclude that a state with momentum isotropy and position anisotropy cannot undergo exact nonlinear aspect-invariant expansion.
+Approximate aspect-invariant dynamics may occur if isotropic $\beta_i$ condition holds and the interaction term decays faster than the kinetic term, possible in the regime of rapid initial expansion due to the $\bar\lambda(t)^{-3}$ interaction-term scaling in \eeref{dsdt3d}.
+A system could enter a regime of approximate \emph{linear} aspect-ratio invariance if the interaction energy is much smaller than the kinetic energy, provided that the average momentum per unit length, as defined in \eref{beta}, is isotropic.
+States with relatively high initial kinetic energy could more easily enter this regime, which may offer a partial explanation for the observations in Ref.~\cite{henn_emergence_2009} for high-energy turbulent states.

-An possible explanation of nonlinear self-similarity observed in Ref.~\cite{henn_emergence_2009} was put forward by Caracanhas \emph{et al.}~\cite{caracanhas_self-similar_2012,caracanhas_self-similar_2013}.
-A semiclassical rotational velocity field was introduced within a variational ansatz, and shown to cause signatures of self-similar expansion.
+Another possible explanation of nonlinear aspect-invariance reported in Ref.~\cite{henn_emergence_2009} was put forward by Caracanhas \emph{et al.}~\cite{caracanhas_self-similar_2012,caracanhas_self-similar_2013-1}.
+A semiclassical rotational velocity field was introduced within a variational ansatz, and shown to cause approximate aspect-invariant expansion under specific conditions of alignment with tht trap anisotropy.
 Such a rotational field would be associated with long-range velocity coherence in the superfluid.
-However, isotropy in the form \eeref{iso2} would presumably require specific alignment of the rotational field relative to the trap anisotropy.
-The mechanism for such an alignment and its relevance to self-similar expansion remains to be explored.
+The relevance of this mechanism for aspect-invariant expansion and quantum turbulence remains an open problem.